huggingface/dataset-viewer/docs/source/search.md

 The `/search` endpoint accepts five query parameters:

 - `dataset`: the dataset name, for example `nyu-mll/glue` or `mozilla-foundation/common_voice_10_0`
-- `config`: the configuration name, for example `cola`
+- `config`: the subset name, for example `cola`
 - `split`: the split name, for example `train`
 - `query`: the text to search
 - `offset`: the offset of the slice, for example `150`
 - `length`: the length of the slice, for example `10` (maximum: `100`)

-For example, let's search for the text `"dog"` in the `train` split of the `SelfRC` configuration of the `ibm/duorc` dataset, restricting the results to the slice 150-151:
+For example, let's search for the text `"dog"` in the `train` split of the `SelfRC` subset of the `ibm/duorc` dataset, restricting the results to the slice 150-151:

 <inferencesnippet>
 <python>